eslager/TGIS504_Winter2023/Lab7-instructions.md

                 enteredDescription + "')";
             console.log(sql);
 ```
 Here we've made some adjustments to what happens with the `drawing` variable, which in Lab 6 we simply printed to the console.
 First: **change the name of the table in the sql statement from `YourTableName` to *your* table's name.** Now that that's done, what's happening here is you're writing a SQL command to insert data into your table.
-This is just like what we did in part 1.2 above, only you're writing the SQL command in JavaScript instead of in the SQL interface in CARTO, and you're using variables to construct the query dynamically from user inputs.
+This is just like what we did in part 1.2 above, only you're writing the SQL command in JavaScript instead of in the command line interface, and you're using variables to construct the query dynamically from user inputs.
 Just like before, you're converting the geometry of the shape from GeoJSON to WKB, using EPSG code 4326 to indicate that the coordinates are in WGS 84.
 You're also setting the values to be inserted into the `name` and `description` columns equal to what the user entered in the popup form.
 To help us double check our work, we're also using `console.log` to see in the browser's JS console what's being submitted to the database.

-In the code under the next comment, we actually send the data to the database with the CARTO SQL API:
+In the code under the next comment, we actually send the data to the database with the SQL API:

 ```Javascript
             // Send the data